Western & Southwestern Decorating Ideas

 The best of the genre stems from nature, both in materials and spirit.
 It may reflect the rugged frontier landscapes or the nature of vast skies, brilliant sunsets and violent storms.
 It might also speak to the majesty of towering mountains and crashing waves, or the appeal of flowing streams, colorful land formations and wildlife.
 This diversity of natural resources translates into a cultural cornucopia as well, with a one-style-cannot-contain-it-all philosophy that embraces it all.

-Western décor does not hesitate to mix materials: It stems from a history of using what was available.
+Western and Southwestern décor does not hesitate to mix materials: It stems from a history of using what was available.
 It seems appropriate and it makes sense.
 Go ahead and hang a chandelier of blackened iron dripping with polished crystals or opt for rusted metal forged into very contemporary shapes for wall sconces.
 Wrap a rustic beam with unadorned bulbs strung from exposed wiring for a contemporary twist on what could have been a “frontier” solution.

 Mix graphic weavings with calico and plaid as easily as with soft leather and natural hides.
 Take color cues from the vibrancy of the sunset, cactus flower blooms, the eye-popping colors of Mexican weavings, or go subtle with hues from the desert, the prairie or gentle mountain valleys.